newtamax/OwnRules/README.md

-QX and Clash Rules for Own Use
+QX Loon Sing and Clash Rules for Own Use